mitmedialab/lcl/_weeks/week2.md

 navbar-name: 2 - Projects

 title: Projects
 subtitle: This week we focus on learning through making, and reflect on the creative process through the Creative Learning Spiral.
-We also introduce coding as fluency and self expression, and we start making projects with Scratch.
+We also introduce coding as a new form of fluency and self-expression, and we start making projects with Scratch.

 watch-read:
   videos:
       - link: https://www.youtube.com/embed/UqymVt-TtwU?rel=0&cc_load_policy=1
         title: Learning through Projects
-        desc: In this video, Mitch Resnick describes how people learn through making projects, and introduces the Creative Learning Spiral as a tool to reflect about the creative process.
+        desc: In this video, Mitch Resnick describes how people learn through making projects, and introduces the Creative Learning Spiral as a framework to reflect about the creative process.
         download-link:  MISSING
         show-subtitle-hint: true